 Splitting your body into an upper body session and a lower body session allows optimal recovery while stimulating muscle protein synthesis all over your body to keep it growing.

-The first training day is dedicated to your upper body, mainly focusing on dumbbell work and a balanced approach to training volume.
+The first training day is dedicated to your upper body, mainly focusing on dumbbell work, a combination of heavy and lighter weights, and a balanced approach to training volume.

 - Dumbbell Chest Press